FrandSX/sxtools-blender/README.md

 ### Overview
 SX Tools for Blender is a work-in-progress adaptation of SX Tools for Maya.
 The goal of this project is to provide an artist toolbox for multi-layered vertex coloring, referencing the workflow from common 2D image editing programs.
 It supports driving a full PBR (physically based rendering) game material with vertex color -based data.

+## Highlights
+UV-channels are presented to the user as grayscale vertex-color layers, and these UV-channels are exported to game engine as PBR material channels.
+The user can therefore apply per-vertex occlusion/metallic/smoothness/transmission/emission directly on the model, and see the effects in realtime.

 ### Features
 - Multi-layer vertex color editing
 - Layer blend modes (alpha, additive, multiply)